Feeding Ball Pythons – Feeding Issues

 Aside from avoiding bad sheds that make their enclosure look messy, humidity is part of the overall success towards feeding ball pythons.
 Your ball python will feel more comfortable ultimately minimizing environmental stressors.
 What’s a good humidity level?
 I find that 60-75 percent is best.

 The substrate is important when it comes to maintaining a humidity level in the enclosure.
-There are several products that you can use, but after several trial and errors, I found Coconut husk chips (Compressed Coconut products) to be the best.
-Not saying that a coconut substrate is superior to all others, but it works well for me.
+There are several products that you can use, but after several trial and errors, I found coconut peat, such as Eco Earth, and coconut husk chips, such as ReptiChip, to be the best.
+I’m not saying that a coconut substrate is superior to all others, but it works well for me.

 Another option to consider as a supplement to the enclosure setup is purchasing a small humidifier and placing it in the room the ball python will be in.